grishmasingh/webscraper-imdb-animelist/README.md

 Hello Everyone or shall I say Hello World to my fellow programmers  :technologist:

 This is a Webscraping project using BeautifulSoup (Python Package) that covers the Top-Rated Anime Series (IMDb) which may be of use to those who enjoy watching them like myself or are finding somewhere to start!
+The code for the python is in the > code folder

 This Repository includes an excel spreadsheet **(.xlsx)** that contains the anime list which the data was parsed from the **webscraper.py** that includes the code of grabbing the: